Tips for a First Time Dog Owner

 Bringing your dog home:

 Collecting your puppy or dog is so exciting!
 Prepare a safe way for them to travel to their new home, for example using a car harness.
 Expect their first car journey to be a little strange for them.
 Some dogs may be car sick so travel with tissues and wipes in case.
 Offer calm reassurance to your dog if they are anxious.
+Consider getting a puppy food and toy pack to make your puppy feel more comfortable on their first journey.

 - Where will your dog will be allowed to go in the house?